Kehbuma15/Kehbuma15/README.md

-- 👋 Hi, I’m @Kehbuma15
+- 👋 Hi, I’m Lima Charles
 - 👀 I’m a Software Engineer
 - I'm passionate about building web apps
-- I am into React js, node js, express
+- I am into React js, node js, express, Nest js, React Native
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...